 During normal operation, both fork legs will build up air pressure.
 This pressure acts as an additional spring so it must be bled on a regular basis to maintain consistent suspension operation.
 Before each ride, loosen the socket head cap screw located at the front of each fork cap far enough so that any excess pressure in the leg is relieved.
 After excess air is bled off, retighten the screw to 5 in-lb.
 Be careful not to lose or damage the sealing ring that is located under the head of each bleed screw.

 Fork Oil Replacement

 - 32mm Fork Cap Tool (MCMUTL32)

-- 19mm wrench or socket
+- 8mm Allen wrench

 - 4 & 5 mm hex key (Allen wrench)

 - 9/16 wrench

 - Mallet

-- 2.5 wt.
-Bel-Ray fork oil
+- 5 wt.
+Spectro fork oil

 Disassembly procedure